Code: ZTMBDAY2026 | Ends in 👇

 Feel free to keep reading this guide, as I’ll also give some relevant context as to why you should learn these things in this order.

-I’ll also share a running tally of how long each resource takes to learn, so let’s dive into it:
+I’ll also share a running tally of how long each resource takes to learn, based on the average completion time of our students.

-Estimated Time Required For This Step: 5 days.
+Estimated Time Required For This Step: 5.5 hours

 Then, once you’ve gone through that course and figured out how to learn faster, you can jump into learning Ethical Hacking at a more accelerated pace.

-Step #2: Learn a programming language (Python)
+Step #1.
+Learn a programming language

 Technically, you don’t have to learn a programming language to become an Ethical Hacker, as there are a lot of pre-built tools you can use that do a lot of the work for you.

 If you want to be able to hack or defend systems, it’s not a terrible idea to learn the basics of some programming languages right?
+This is why a lot of companies have Python listed as a required skill in their job posts, even if you never actually write code in your day-to-day work.

 PHP